TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

 The previous section explains how to read CGI form data using the :class:`FieldStorage` class.
-This section describes a higher level interface which was added to this class to allow one to do it in a more readable and intuitive way.
+This section describes a higher level interface which was added to this kundi to allow one to do it in a more readable and intuitive way.
 The interface doesn't make the techniques described in previous sections obsolete --- they are still useful to process file uploads efficiently, for example.